ucrcsedept/cs010b/README.md

 > Note: If you are prompted to select the platform of the remote host `cs010b.cs.ucr.edu`, select Linux, regardless of your operating system.

-4. Log in with your CS password.
+4. Log in with your CS password (this may be different from your UCR password).
 Now that you're connected, go to the extensions marketplace and install the C++ extension.
 It should look like this:

 <p align="center">
     <img src="images/cppextension.png" alt="C++ Extension">
 </p>

+> Note: If you are having trouble logging in, [go to this link](https://sites.google.com/a/ucr.edu/cse-instructional-support/home/accounts#h.r2x4rti8gpg9) to reset your CS password.

 Now, you have a fully configured workspace on VSCode while connected to school servers!